CrashCortez/vitadock-vlc/release/README.md

 Note the VitaDock is also a BT receiver, and will act as such sending sound to your tv (tested with iPhone and Android phone).

-Note the BT on the vita is old closer the vita is to the dock the better the sound quality.
-This might impact sound on the desktop, since the VitaDock is essentially a BT speaker.
+Note the BT on the vita is old, the closer the vita is to the dock the better the sound quality.

 There is some latency, yes, and I would not use it for a fps competition, but I was able to play Dragon's Lair with a PS4 controller.
 [Watch Test Video](https://youtu.be/j-mcQHRgISE)